paulocheque/django-dynamic-fixture/docs/source/data.rst

 Default Shelve (New in 1.6.0)
 ===============================================================================

 Sometimes DDF can not generate a valid and persisted instance because it contains custom fields or custom validations (field or model validation).
 In these cases it is possible to teach DDF how to build a valid instance.
-It is necessary to create a valid configuration and shelve it in a internal and global DDF library of configurations.
+It is necessary to create a valid configuration and shelve it in an internal and global DDF library of configurations.
 All future instances of that model will use the shelved configuration as base.
 All custom configurations will override the shelved option just for the current model instance generation.
 But to use the default configuration it is necessary to enable the use of the DDF library.

 In settings.py::